sqlitecloud/docs/src/pages/docs/commands/enable-user.md

 ---
 title: ENABLE USER
-description: The ENABLE USER command re-enable a previously disabled user from the system.
-Once re-enable, that username is able to login again.
+description: The ENABLE USER command re-enables a previously disabled user from the system
 ---

 ## Syntax